Managing Outcomes Over Outputs is more than just semantics.

 What if the metric is a lagging indicator?

 When people start to embrace outcomes over outputs they often use metrics such as revenue, profitability and customer satisfaction as a measure of success — but these are all lagging indicators.

 For example, at Netflix increasing revenue through customer retention of the service is a key outcome for the business.
-But if you’re working there, waiting each month for customer retention results, and even collerating your work to such a top line metric such as customer retention, is challenging.
+But if you’re working there, waiting each month for customer retention results, and even correlating your work to such a top line metric such as customer retention, is challenging.

 That’s why creating leading indicators for the outcomes you are aiming for is important and more actionable for the team.
-Therefore, if you’re working on the Search team at Netflix, and know retention is important, you can ask a question such as, “what customer behavior in search would be a leading indicator for retention?”
+Therefore, if you’re working on the Search team at Netflix, and know retention is important, you can ask a question such as, “what customer behaviour in search would be a leading indicator for retention?”
 Maybe you’ll say the lead time from searching to starting a movie.
 You can then model and measure how quickly people can search for, discover and start a movie via your search functionality and see if that impact lagging indicators like retention rate of those customers.